-This study used questionnaire as instrument for data collection.
-Questionnaire for the study was designed, using close-ended questions on Likert 5 Rating Scale (1= Strongly

-Disagree, 2= Disagree, 3= Neutral, 4= Agree, and 5= Strongly Agree) to collect data from the teachers.
+Questionnaires for the study was designed using closed questions on Likert 5 Rating Scale (1=Strongly Disagree, 2= Disagree, 3=Neutral, 4= Agree and 5=Strongly Agree) to collect data from the teachers.

-According to Cooper and Schindler (2010), factors that influence the use of closeended questions include the need to classify respondents on some stated point of view and that the participants can develop clear opinions on the topics.
-Arguably, Cooper and Schindler (2010) add that answering close-ended questions is less risky for respondents.
+According to Cooper and Schindler (2010), factors that influence the use of closed questions include the need to classify respondents on some stated point of view and that the participants can develop clear opinions on the topics.
+Arguably, Cooper and Schindler (2010) add that answering closed questions is less risky for respondents.
+However, there were open ended questions at the end of each group theme to give respondents the opportunity to express their views on specific questions or to add additional insights or comments.